ibm-js/delite/docs/master/StoreMap.md

 the value of the `name` property on the render item will be a concatenation of the values of the `firstName` and `lastName` properties on the store item.

-Note that the function definition, when present, takes precedences over the attribute mapping definition.
+Note that the function definition, when present, takes precedence over the attribute mapping definition.

 The mapping can occur both ways, so if the `name` property value on the render item is modified, in the first case, the `firstName` property will be modified accordingly in the store item.
 When using mapping by function, the function must take into